Pan-Searing Made Simple: Perfect Crust and Juicy

 Pan-searing is the fastest way to make food taste restaurant quality at home—because a real crust creates deep flavor and better texture in minutes.
 If you keep getting gray meat, burning, or sticking, it’s not bad luck.
 It’s a few controllable variables: surface moisture, pan heat stability, crowding, and when you try to move the food.

 This is one of the core skills in the Master Cooking Techniques hub.
-Once pan-searing clicks, deglazing and fast pan sauces become automatic too.
+Once pan-searing clicks, read about deglazing pan bits into an easy and delicious sauce.

 Emma Sam